When adult sexual abuse victims come forward with allegations of abuse, they

 abusers they thought cared for them, but now they face judgment and ridicule as

-those around them label their ordeal as merely a mutual affair.
+those around them label their ordeal as a mutual affair.
 So,

-understanding the abuse of adults is the first step if we are to aid in their
+understanding adult victims is the first step if we are to aid in their

 As an adult victim myself, I am trying to educate others about the

 ramifications of this horrific abuse and the damage that ensues.
 It is my hope

 that creating awareness will lessen the stigma, allowing more adult victims to

 speak out and find the healing they deserve.
 We judge what we don’t understand

 so empathy is key—we must place ourselves in the victims’ shoes.
 It is only